 What can you see?

-Because the Reserve is sloped toward the water, you get unobstructed views of the Harbour Bridge, North Sydney, Balmain, Balls Head and Goat Island.
+Because the Reserve slopes toward the water, you get unobstructed views of the Harbour Bridge, North Sydney, Balmain, Balls Head and Goat Island.
 Wheelchair accessibility is available, and because of limited capacity at the New Year’s Eve event, food and drink are plentiful, the lines are manageable, and there are plenty of toilets available for the masses.
-BYO picnics are welcomed too, and picnic baskets are available for purchase when you buy your ticket.
+You are welcome to bring a BYO picnic, and picnic baskets are available for purchase when you buy your ticket.

 - Get in line before 5 pm.
 When the gates open at 6 pm, head straight to the (alcohol-free) section, claim your spot with a big blanket, then break out the deck of cards and settle in.